 After a car accident, the first step is to secure the scene.
 Next, attend to follow-up details and comply with medical advice.
 Then, you may want to consider seeking legal counsel as soon as possible.
-A lawyer from our team can manage your case from start to finish while protecting you from insurance company tactics that are not in your best interest.
+A lawyer from our law firm can manage your case from start to finish while protecting you from insurance company tactics that are not in your best interest.

 Va.
 Code § 46.2-894 requires drivers involved in an accident to stop and try to help injured people at the scene.
 Call 911 as soon as it is safe to do so.
-Unless you suffered severe injuries, the law requires you to render whatever assistance you can to other injured persons.
+Unless you suffer severe injuries, the law requires you to help other injured persons.

 Photograph the entire accident scene from a variety of angles if possible.
-While not always feasible, it is also a good idea to photograph the individual vehicles from multiple angles before moving them.
+While not always feasible, photographing the individual vehicles from multiple angles before moving them is also a good idea.

-If you have them, use flares or emergency signaling devices to divert traffic from disabled vehicles.
+Using flares or emergency signaling devices to divert traffic from disabled vehicles if you have them.
 Only turn them on if you will not put your safety at risk.
-The law does not require you to put your well-being in jeopardy to render aid at the scene.
+The law does not require you to jeopardize your well-being to render aid at the scene.

 Take pictures of any additional details that may be relevant, including: